City ranking guide

 Why are there no rankings for Toronto yet?

-The platform does not invent rankings.
-When a market has no live profiles, it remains a useful market page and invites agent submissions.
+When a market has no live profiles, it remains a useful market page with local context, specialty routes, nearby markets, and agent submission paths.

 What questions should I ask before hiring a Toronto agent?